-What Cyber Liability are we talking about?
+What cyber insurance are we talking about?

 You could be liable to various people in the cyber world